Truth and Knowledge: Remarks on Contradictory Structures

 \be

 $ $

 We discuss here some very simple examples, all modifications of the Yablo structure.

 Up to now, we considered graphs isomorphic to (parts of) the natural numbers with arrows pointing to bigger numbers.
-We consider now other cases. \xEh \xDH Consider the negative numbers (with 0), arrows pointing again to bigger numbers.
+We consider now other cases, and describe the underlying graphs.
+Arrows are understood as negative. \xEh \xDH Consider the negative numbers (with 0), arrows pointing again to bigger numbers.
 Putting $+$ at 0, and - to all other elements is an acceptable valuation. \xDH Consider a tree with arrows pointing to the root.
 The tree may be infinite.
 Again $+$ at the root, - at all other elements is an acceptable valuation. \xDH Consider an infinite tree, the root with $ \xbo $ successors $x_{i},$ $i< \xbo,$ and from each $x_{i}$ originating a chain of length $i$ as in Fig. 10 of \cite{RRM13}, putting $+$ at the end of the branches, and - everywhere else is an acceptable valuation. \xDH This trivial example shows that an initial segment of a Yablo construction can again be a Yablo construction.

 Instead of considering all $Y_{i},$ $i< \xbo,$ we consider $Y_{i},$ $i< \xbo + \xbo,$ extending the original construction in the obvious way. \xEj

 \ee

 \bfa